 If you don’t have a policy in place to make sure PRs get reviewed, a manager should know every time a PR is merged without review.

 You should drive this number toward zero and be aware of the rare instance when a developer feels the need to drive code straight from their laptop to production without getting it reviewed.

 Unreviewed PRs is calculated as the number of merged pull requests with neither a reviewer comment nor an approval, divided by the total number of merged PRs.
 It's rounded to the nearest tenth of a percent.

 This calculation is the same whether calculating Unreviewed PRs for an individual, a team, or an organization

 What data is included in Unreviewed PRs?

-A pull request is counted toward Unreviewed PRs as long as it is merged.
-It does not matter whether it’s merged from one feature branch to another or is merged into the main branch.
+A pull request is counted toward Unreviewed PRs as long as it's merged.
+It doesn't matter whether it’s merged from one feature branch to another or merged into the main branch.

-Pull requests are not counted toward Unreviewed PRs if:
+Pull requests are not counted toward Unreviewed PRs if they're:

-they are created by a user who is excluded from reports
+created by a user who's excluded from reports

 Comments and approvals are not counted toward a review of a PR if: